Lacanianism

 Lacanianism or Lacanian psychoanalysis is a theoretical system initiated by the work of Jacques Lacan from the 1950s to the 1980s.
 It is a theoretical approach that attempts to explain the mind, behaviour, and culture through a structuralist and post-structuralist extension of classical psychoanalysis.
 Lacanian perspectives contend that the human mind is structured by the world of language, known as the Symbolic.
 They stress the importance of desire, which is conceived of as perpetual and impossible to satisfy.
 Contemporary Lacanianism is characterised by a broad range of thought and extensive debate among Lacanians.

 Lacanianism has been particularly influential in post-structuralism, literary theory, and feminist theory, as well as in various branches of critical theory, including queer theory.
 Equally, it has been criticised by the post-structuralists Deleuze and Guattari and by various feminist theorists.
 Outside France, it has had limited clinical influence on psychiatry.
 There is a Lacanian strand in left-wing politics, including Saul Newman's and Duane Rousselle's post-anarchism, Louis Althusser's structural Marxism, and the works of Slavoj Žižek and Alain Badiou.
-Influential figures in Lacanianism include Slavoj Žižek, Julia Kristeva and Serge Leclaire.
+Influential figures in Lacanianism include Žižek, Julia Kristeva and Serge Leclaire.